Grokepeer/Gemelli/README.md

 ## PCB 2D Renderings

-The PCB top view
 ![Top view](./Gemelli.PCB.v1.1.Topview.jpg)

-The PCB bottom view
 ![Bottom view](./Gemelli.PCB.v1.1.Bottomview.jpg)

+![Key layout](./GemelliLayout.png)

+## Key Layout and Layers

-The baked-in key layout on the custom firmware is as follows.
+The baked-in key layout on the custom firmware is as above.
 Note that the keyboard utilizes the multiple "layers" principle common to compact keyboard such as this one.
 In the middle of a key you will se the standard layer keybind, in the upper left corner the L1+shift, in the lower left the L1, in the lower right L2 while in the upper right corner is the L4.
-All layers except L4 are press-and-hold while L4 is a toggle layer that you can exit pressing L1+L2
+All layers except L4 are press-and-hold while L4 is a toggle layer that you can exit pressing L1+L2.

-![Key layout](./GemelliLayout.png)
+**To modify the layout** you can modify the maps in the master uC code and flash the updated firmware.
+Alternatively you can flash QMK and use their USB on-the-fly reprogramming to change layout.

 ## V2.0 Upgrades